Life After Trent: Mentor Program

 Patrick Thoburn, BA (Hons) English, '84

-Co-Founder, Matchstick Inc.
+Co-Founder, Matchstick Inc., Toronto

 Patrick Thoburn is a co-founder of Matchstick Inc.: an independent social media marketing agency that builds Social Brands.
 Since 2001 they have leveraged the power of consumer word of mouth for their client’s brands.
 They believe that the most powerful selling of products and ideas take place not marketer to consumer, but consumer to consumer.
 In addition, Mr. Thoburn is a frequent speaker on social media marketing at conferences and universities in Canada and the United States and is past Co-Chair of the Word of Mouth Marketing Association’s Member Ethics Advisory Panel.
 He has more than a decade of consumer marketing industry experience, most of it with leading and emerging platforms in digital and social media.
 Prior to Matchstick Mr. Thoburn was Director of Research at Toronto-based Youth Culture.
 He is a lawyer by training and was named one of Canada’s most influential marketers on Marketing Magazine’s Power 100 List.